ArduSat/ArdusatSDK-Logging/README.md

 The Ardusat Logging SDK is a software package designed to make logging the data from the sensors found in the [Ardusat Space Kit](http://www.ardusat.com/products) as easy as possible.
-It requires the [Ardusat SDK](http://github.com/ardusat/ardusatsdk) to be included as well.
+It requires the [Ardusat SDK](http://github.com/ardusat/ardusatsdk) to be installed as well.

 # Installing the Logging SDK
 Installing the SDK is easy - it works like any other third party Arduino library.
-Just download the SDK at https://s3-us-west-2.amazonaws.com/ardusatweb/ArdusatSDK-Logging.zip or clone this repository to your hard drive, then open the Arduino IDE, go to Sketch -> Import Library -> Add Library and navigate to your download (zip file or the directory cloned with git).
+Just [download the SDK](https://s3-us-west-2.amazonaws.com/ardusatweb/ArdusatSDK-Logging.zip) or clone this repository to your hard drive, then open the Arduino IDE, go to 'Sketch -> Import Library -> Add Library' and navigate to your download (zip file or the directory cloned with git).
 You now should be able to use the SDK in your sketches.